 Chronic Diarrhea in Dogs

 Diagnosing and treating chronic diarrhea in dogs can be a difficult and arduous task.
-There are many potential causes and isolating that problem can take time and effort, however it can be vital for your dogs overall health to correctly manage chronic diarrhea.
+There are many potential causes, and isolating the problem can take time and effort.
+However, it’s crucial for your dog’s overall health to correctly manage chronic diarrhea.

-As opposed to acute cases of diarrhea, where intestinal upset occurs suddenly and with treatment will resolve within several days, chronic diarrhea has a pattern of occurring over weeks or even months.
-Chronic diarrhea in dogs is considered when there is a change in the frequency, consistency and volume of fecal material for more than three weeks.
-Such occurrences may have an episodic pattern, where the stool may become firm for a period, then become soft and unformed again, without any obvious cause.
+Unlike acute cases of diarrhea, where intestinal upset occurs suddenly and resolves within several days with treatment, chronic diarrhea occurs over weeks or even months.
+Chronic diarrhea in dogs is characterized by a change in the frequency, consistency, and volume of fecal material for more than three weeks.
+These episodes may be episodic, where the stool may become firm for a period, then become soft and unformed again without any obvious cause.

-The most common symptom of chronic diarrhea in dogs is diarrhea of varying severities.
-Chronic diarrhea in dogs can be broken down into two main categories- diseases of the small bowel, and diseases of the large bowel.
+The most common symptom of chronic diarrhea in dogs is diarrhea of varying severity.
+Chronic diarrhea can be categorized into two main groups: diseases of the small bowel, and diseases of the large bowel.

 • Larger volume of feces than normal